The Golden Fiber

 - It is a nice fabric for clothing and accessory industry.

-Now, its time to take individual responsibility to make this environment healthy for your next generation.
+Now, its time to take individual responsibility to make this environment healthy for the next generation.